omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 ==== Project name related variables

-rawProjectName (A):: the project name, "as is" projectName (A)::  sanitized project name with first letter capitalized // XXX TODO should not be this ProjectName ??? projectname (A)::  sanitized project name in all lowercase PROJECTNAME (A)::  sanitized project name in all uppercase
+rawProjectName (A):: the project name, "as is" projectName (A)::  sanitized project name with first letter capitalized projectname (A)::  sanitized project name in all lowercase PROJECTNAME (A)::  sanitized project name in all uppercase